madagra/madagra.github.io/_projects/qubec.md

 Contribution: I started the platform from zero working on both the cloud infrastructure and high availability and the quantum algorithms running under the hood.

-More information can be found in this blog written in collaboration with AWS.
+More information can be found in [this blog](https://aws.amazon.com/blogs/quantum-computing/quantum-chemistry-with-qucos-qubec-on-amazon-braket/) written in collaboration with AWS.
 The platform is now integrated with the PASQAL cloud services and will soon be publicly available to clients around the world.

-**More on quantum chemistry**

-Computational quantum chemistry deals with